visionml/pytracking/pytracking/README.md

 The tracker implementation file can be found at [tracker.atom](tracker/atom).

 ##### Parameter Files
-Two parameter settings are provided.
-These can be used to reproduce the results or as a starting point for your exploration.
 * **[default](parameter/atom/default.py)**: The default parameter setting that was used to produce all ATOM results in the paper, except on VOT.
 * **[default_vot](parameter/atom/default_vot.py)**: The parameters settings used to generate the VOT2018 results in the paper.
 * **[multiscale_no_iounet](parameter/atom/multiscale_no_iounet.py)**: Baseline setting that uses simple multiscale search instead of IoU-Net.
 Can be run on **CPU**.